-The mission of Special Smiles is to increase access to dental care for Special Olympics athletes, as well as all people with intellectual disabilities.
-Dental screenings are used as a means to increase awareness of the state of the athletes' oral health for the athletes themselves, as well as their parents and/or caregivers.
+The purpose of Special Smiles is to increase access to dental care for Special Olympics athletes, as well as all people with intellectual disabilities.
+Dental screenings are used as a means to increase awareness of the state of the athlete's oral health for the athletes themselves, as well as their parents and/or caregivers.
 The athletes are provided with hygiene education to help ensure they are doing an adequate job of brushing and flossing, as well as nutritional education to understand how their diet affects their total health.
-The athletes are also provided with a list of dentists/clinics in their area who will treat patients with special needs.